Harry Kendall Thaw: Marriage

 Thaw had pursued Nesbit obsessively for nearly four years, continuously pressing her for marriage.
-Craving financial stability in her life, and in doing so denying Thaw's tenuous grasp on reality, Nesbit finally consented to become his wife.
+Craving financial stability in her life, and in doing so denying that Thaw had only a tenuous grasp on reality, Nesbit finally consented to become his wife.
 They were wed on April 4, 1905.
 Thaw himself chose the wedding dress.
 Eschewing the traditional white gown, he dressed her in a black traveling suit decorated with brown trim.

 The couple took up residence in the Thaw family mansion in Pittsburgh.
 In later years Nesbit took measure of life in the Thaw household; the Thaws were anything but intellectuals, and their value system was shallow and self-serving, "the plane of materialism which finds joy in the little things that do not matter—the appearance of ...[things]".

 Envisioning a life of travel and entertainment, Nesbit was rudely awakened to a reality markedly different; a household ruled over by the sanctimonious propriety of "Mother Thaw".
 Thaw himself entered into his mother's sphere of influence, seemingly without protest, taking on the pose of pious son and husband.
 It was at this time that Thaw instituted a zealous campaign to expose White, corresponding with the reformer Anthony Comstock, an infamous crusader for moral probity and the expulsion of vice.
 Because of this activity, Thaw became convinced that he was being stalked by members of the notorious Monk Eastman Gang, hired by White to kill him.
 Thaw started to carry a gun.
 Nesbit later corroborated his mind-set: "[Thaw] imagined his life was in danger because of the work he was doing in connection with the vigilance societies and the exposures he had made to those societies of the happenings in White's flat."